Deliver “Delight and Passion” to people

 Jojoen Shinjuku Odakyu Hulk

-Established in 1976, Jojoen is a famous yakiniku restaurant.
-This time, we have planned a flagship store that will be the largest scale of the store.
-Roppongi, where the restaurant was founded, was visited by many foreign customers at the time, and the restaurant's name comes from the sound of grilling meat being pronounced "jojo."
-So, first, we expanded the idea from the sound of grilling meat, with the concept of sound, and the finishing of materials such as Nishijin textile, acrylic, stone, and glass to give a characteristic that makes you feel the rhythm.
-In addition, the piano booth is an attempt to create a symbolic form that visually appeals to the expanse of the sound of the performance.
-Inspired by the history of the brand, this project strengthens the relationship between food, space and sound.
-We designed this restaurant with the hope that it will resonate with the five senses of our customers and make them a place where they can feel the happiness of food even more. <Social Issues/Customer Issues/Requests> ・Create a sense of presence and quality as a flagship store.・Plan audience seats that can accommodate various scenes. <Solutions> ・The design makes use of the characteristics of materials such as wood, stone, Nishijin weave, and acrylic.・We planned seating that can accommodate various scenes, such as private rooms, semi-private rooms, pair seats, hall seats, and circular sofa seats. <Our project members> [Sales and project management] Yasuhiro Tsuruta [Design and engineering] RENS: Ryutaro Matsuura, Yuka Kurachi, Takuro Ishizawa [Production and construction] Mikiya Fujitaka, Takashi Yokoyama, Mariko Yamamoto
+Jojoen, a renowned yakiniku (Japanese barbecue) restaurant founded in 1976, has planned its largest flagship store to date.
+At its founding location in Roppongi, many foreign customers visited the restaurant at the time, and the name of the restaurant comes from the sound of meat being grilled, which is pronounced "Jojo."
+Expanding on this idea from the sound of grilling meat, the concept of tone was adopted, and the finishes of materials such as Nishijin-ori (Kyoto textile), acrylic, stone, and glass were given characteristics that evoke a sense of rhythm.
+In addition, the piano booth was designed to visually appeal to the spread of sound during performance, creating a symbolic form.
+Drawing inspiration from the brand's history, this project strengthens the relationship between food, space, and sound. concept design aims to create a space that resonates with the five senses of customers and allows them to feel the happiness of food even more. <Social Issues/Customer Issues/Requests> - To create a presence and sense of luxury befitting a flagship store. - To plan seating that can accommodate various occasions. <Solutions> -concept design utilizes the characteristics of materials such as wood, stone, Nishijin-ori, and acrylic.
+We planned seating arrangements that can accommodate various occasions, including private rooms, semi-private rooms, pair seats, hall seats, and circular sofa seats. <Our Project Members> [Sales & Project Management] Yasuhiro Tsuruta [design, layout] RENS: Ryutaro Matsuura, Yuka Kurachi, Takuro Ishizawa [Production & construction] Mikiya Fujitaka, Takashi Yokoyama, Mariko Yamamoto

 #Urban & Retail

-The entrance lobby of the head office of Xcom Global, which has strengths in "providing a communication environment" including mobile internet while traveling overseas.
-Mobile communication services create a variety of relationships around the world, connecting people to people and people to things.
-The chain of individual communication that transcends countries and generations will eventually give birth to a global movement, and the appearance of a single large existence will be seen.
-It reminds me of the "forest" that is born.
-The endless connections and possibilities that Xcom Global's business brings to the world are superimposed on the state of the rich forest, the natural formations there, the memory of the forest's growth, and the beautiful appearance that changes with time. was the theme of concept design.
-As an element symbolizing the landscape of the forest, the walls were covered with panels concept design with overlapping silhouettes of trees as a motif.
-Sunlight during the day and lighting after sunset cast soft shadows on the floor and walls through the panel openings, giving the impression of sunlight filtering through the trees. creating a beautiful scene.
-In addition, the impressive table and drink counter are concept design with “tree rings” as a memory of the growth of the forest.
-The bent metal plates are assembled by offsetting them concentrically, and the top plate is a transparent acrylic plate so that the appearance can be seen.
-As for the layout plan, the space is divided into two areas, a concept design area for welcoming visitors and a meeting area for business negotiations. doing.
-[Customer Issues/Requests] We received a request to concept design a reception space and a business meeting space with an atmosphere similar to the lobby of a luxury hotel. <Our project members> [Sales and project management] Kazushige Ishii, Kaori Murakami [design, layout] Yoshihiro Kitamura [Production and construction] Ikuo Chikaishi, Tetsuji Koike, Takuya Kagawa
+The entrance lobby of Excom Global's headquarters Head Office specializing in providing communication environments, including mobile internet access for travelers abroad.
+Mobile communication services create diverse connections around the world, linking people to people and people to things.
+The way individual communication chains transcend countries and generations, eventually giving rise to global movements and weaving together one large entity, is reminiscent of a "forest" where the activities and connections of various living things create the expansion of more life.
+The infinite connections and possibilities that Excom Global's business brings to the world are superimposed on the state of a rich forest, and concept design theme is based on the natural forms found there, the memories of the forest's growth, and the beautiful appearance that changes with time.
+As an element symbolizing the forest landscape, the walls are covered with panels concept design with the overlapping silhouettes of trees as a motif.
+During the day, sunlight, and after sunset, artificial light, casts soft shadows on the floor and walls through the panel openings, creating an impression of dappled sunlight filtering through trees, making it feel as if you are in a forest, even though you are inside a high-rise building in Shibuya.
+The striking tables and drink counters are concept design with "tree rings" as a motif, representing the memory of a forest's growth.
+Bent metal plates are assembled in a concentric offset pattern, and the tabletop is made of transparent acrylic so that this process can be seen.
+The layout plan divides the space into two areas: a reception area for welcoming guests and a meeting area for business negotiations, and under the above concept design theme, efforts have been made to create appropriate levels of privacy and transparency for each scene.
+[Client's Challenges/Requests] We received a request to concept design a reception space and business negotiation space with an atmosphere like the lobby of a luxury hotel. <Our Project Members> [Sales & Project Management] Kazushige Ishii, Kaori Murakami [design, layout] Yoshihiro Kitamura [Production & construction] Ikuo Chikaishi, Tetsuji Koike, Takuya Kagawa

 #corporate